kenchrcum/s3-encryption-proxy/DEPLOYMENT.md

 ## Overview

 The S3 Encryption Gateway is designed for containerized deployment in Kubernetes environments.
-This document outlines the containerization and orchestration strategy.
+This document outlines the containerization and orchestration strategy, including all Phase 4 production features.

 ## Docker Container Design